fazildgr8/ros_autonomous_slam/README.md

 ## There are three Main steps to be executed in this project.
 Follow the execution of the different Launch files to acheive the reuired tasks of each step.

-# Step 1 : Open the Gazebo with the required environment and Place the Robot
+# Step 1 : Place the Robot in the Environment within Gazebo
 # Step 2 : Perform Autonomous exploration of the environment and generate the Map
-# Step 3 : Perform an pathplanning and go to goal in the environment
+# Step 3 : Perform pathplanning and go to goal in the environment

 ## Demo
 ![Virtual Pen Handwriting Detection](demo.gif)